JNPRAutomate/SRX_VPN_demo_CA/README.md

 # SRX_VPN_demo_CA
 Simple demo CA meant to create head-end and user/spoke certificates for Juniper SRX dial-up and S2S VPNs.
-Tested on Debian Linux 12, any modern Linux distribution should work.
+Tested on Debian Linux 12, any modern Linux distribution equipped with ```bash openssl sed cut head grep``` should work.

-Alternative certificate subject names are DNS for VPN head-end(s) and user FQDN (email) for VPN spokes/dial-up clients.
+Alternative certificate subject names are FQDN (DNS) for VPN head-end(s) and user FQDN (email) for VPN spokes/dial-up clients.

 ## **Example IKE-ID use with the out of the box SRX_VPN_demo_CA certificates:**